valju/idea-demo-short/README.md

-CREATE A .env.local file in repo root with this line:
+CREATE A .env.local file in repo root with these lines:

 REACT_APP_BE_SERVER_BASE_URL=http://localhost:8777/api
 PORT=8778